Installing Apache, MySQL, PHP (LAMP) Stack on Ubuntu 18.04

 Great!
 Now, let’s test PHP for Apache.

-in your document root directory.
+Create a new file called `info.php` in your **document root** directory.

-, or if you followed our previous Apache guide on setting up Virtual Hosts, your document root may be in somewhere like /var/www/mytest1.com/public_html
+The default document root in Ubuntu 18.04 is `/var/www/html/`, or if you followed our previous Apache guide on setting up Virtual Hosts, your document root may be in somewhere like `/var/www/mytest1.com/public_html` where **mytest1.com** is the name of your own domain.

-In this example, we will create a new file in /var/www/html/
+In this example, we will create a new file in `/var/www/html/`

 sudo nano /var/www/html/info.php

-editor has opened, paste in the following PHP code.
+Once `nano` editor has opened, paste in the following PHP code.
 (If using PuTTY, click to right mouse button to paste)

 /var/www/html/info.php